True Stories Behind 23 of the Most Iconic Photos in American History

 Underwood Archives/UIG/REX/Shutterstock

-Aviation takes off
+Aviation taking off

 Victorian homes on Howard Street damaged in the earthquake